How can we help you?

 The project will likely utilise Vestas V162-6.2 MW turbines.
 These turbines will have a hub height of around 149m and a maximum blade tip height of approximately 230m.

-The new access roads will be unsealed but will be constructed to allow for transport of heavy materials and equipment during construction, and to allow for long-term operation of the wind farm.
-In addition, WinterbourneWind will work with Walcha Council to upgrade some existing Council roads as required to support project traffic requirements.
+The new access tracks will be unsealed but will be constructed to allow for transport of heavy materials and equipment during construction, and to allow for long-term operation of the wind farm.

-The project will include one main transmission line, approximately 45 km long, which connects the wind farm to the existing electrical grid.
+The project will include one main transmission line, approximately 44 km long, which connects the wind farm to the existing electrical grid.
 The line will be an overhead 330 kilovolt (kV) line, built using steel lattice towers.
 The new line will connect into the existing Tamworth-Armidale 330kV line, approximately 7 km south of Uralla, NSW.

 The project will include two new 33/330kV substations within the wind farm area, which convert the lower voltage generated by the turbines to high voltage which can be connected into the existing grid.